Afril Bernardino: Professional career

 After college, Bernardino joined the Malaysian Women's Basketball League in 2018 and played as an import for the Valkyrie Hatchers.

 Bernardino considered joining the Women's National Basketball League through the 2021 draft but her affiliation with the Philippine Navy rendered her ineligible.

+Philippine Navy Lady Sailors

 Bernardino was part of the Philippine Navy Lady Sailors of the Women's Maharlika Pilipinas Basketball League (WMPBL).
 She won the MVP award for the 2025 Invitational Tournament.

+Batangas New Zealand Blufire

-She moved to New Zealand Blufire–Batangas Valkyries helping the team win the inaugural 2025 WMPBL professional season.
+Bernardino moved to Batangas New Zealand Blufire helping the team win the inaugural 2025 WMPBL professional season.
 She won the MVP award once again.
+New Zealand Blufire finished as runners-up for the 2026 season although she was named as season MVP once again.

 National team career

 She has represented the Philippines in international basketball competitions such as the 2015 FIBA Asia Women's Championship, the 2015 Southeast Asian Games, and the 2016 SEABA Championship.
 Team Philippines won their first-ever women's basketball championship at the 2019 Southeast Asian Games held in the Philippines.
 Also winning gold in the 3x3 women's basketball tourney along with Jack Animam, Janine Pontejos and Clare Castro.

 Bernardino is also part of the national 3x3 team which competed for the Philippines at the 2018 FIBA 3x3 World Cup.
+Bernardino helped the team win a silve medal at the 2026 FIBA 3x3 Asia Cup where she was also named part of the Women's Team of the Tournament.